17127309/data-darah-public/README.md

    - numpy
    - matplotlib
    - seaborn
-3. Open `eda_darah_eda.ipynb` in Jupyter Notebook or VS Code to explore the analysis step by step.
+3. Open `eda_darah_public.ipynb` in Jupyter Notebook or VS Code to explore the analysis step by step.
-4. Alternatively, run `eda_darah_eda.py` for a script-based version.

 ## Reproducing the Analysis
 - All code is well-commented and structured for clarity.